 Place to Learn

 The Farm Barn, which houses the Orientation Center, is an example of the adaptive reuse of a 22,000-square-foot former horse and dairy barn.
 It has been renovated to LEED Platinum Standards, the highest rating from the U.S. Green Building Council.
-To learn about the LEED components featured at the Orientation Center please visit our Built Environment page.
+To learn about the LEED components featured at the Orientation Center please visit our Sustainability page.

 Tropical Orchid Display